Post-Selection Inference for Generalized Linear Models with Many Controls: Monte Carlo

 \section{Monte Carlo}

 Here we provide a simulation study of the finite sample properties of the proposed estimators and confidence intervals.
-We compare their performance with the post-naive selection estimator, which is defined by applying the logistic regression performed on the model selected by the $\ell_1$-penalized logistic regression.
+We compare their performance with the naive post selection estimator, which is defined by applying the logistic regression performed on the model selected by the $\ell_1$-penalized logistic regression.

 Our simulations are based on the model: